 This course provides an introduction to the world of fashion and personal styling.
-You'll learn how to assess your client's wardrobe requirements in line with their budget and lifestyle -as being taught how to create outfits that will enhance your client's body shape and improve their confidence...
+You'll learn how to assess your client's wardrobe requirements in line with their budget and lifestyle, and be taught how to create outfits that will enhance your client's body shape and improve their confidence...

 Taught by: John William, Leanne Cloudsdale.

 This course provides an introduction to the world of fashion and personal styling.
-You'll learn how to assess your client's wardrobe requirements in line with their budget and lifestyle -as being taught how to create outfits that will enhance your client's body shape and improve their confidence.
-It will cover client consultation, wardrobe editing, and colour analysis.
+You'll learn how to assess your client's wardrobe requirements in line with their budget and lifestyle, and be taught how to create outfits that will enhance your client's body shape and improve their confidence.
+You will learn client consultation, wardrobe editing, and colour analysis.

 This is a practical course delivered in a series of lectures.
-Each week you will be set an assignment that puts into practice the topics covered in the lecture, and you will be given a combination of written and verbal feedback during the course.
+Each week you will be set an assignment that allows you to practice topics from the class, and you will be given personal feedback for the tutors.
 There will be some elements of self directed study, and students will be expected to visit retail environments in order to complete some of the personal shopping tasks.

 - A background to the Fashion Media and different types of styling.
 Why does styling matter?
 What does a stylist do?

-- How do identify body shapes and proportions - for both men and women
+- Identifying body shapes and proportions for men and women

-- Shapes and silhouettes - how to build an effective wardrobe that works on every body shape
+- Shapes and silhouettes - building effective wardrobes for every body shape

 - Luxury vs budget - when to save and when to spend